-Features
+Features:

-Paving Materials: A fully permeable paving strategy as well as an historically relevant palette of materials (steel rail, aggregate ballast, timber decking, metal grating) will be used in a contemporary manner in the design of the plaza and streetscape.
-If viable, permeable features could be part of the rain-water management strategy to collect water in the planting media sub-stratum of the plaza.
+Paving Materials: A historically relevant palette of materials (steel rail, exposed aggregate concrete, timber decking, metal grating) will be used in a contemporary manner in the design of the plaza and streetscape.

 Site Furnishings: Most site furnishings will have a heavy timber aesthetic that is historically relevant, robust, timeless, and built to last.
 Decking and seating could reflect the angle of the original rail sidings on the site, including a large seating plinth and stage located on the site of an historic storehouse.